nazka/map-gl-js-spiderfy/README.md

 // IMPORTANT: the layer must have a cluster source spiderfy.applyTo('markers');
 ```
-*Please refer to the examples first if you're having issues.*
+*Please refer to the demo examples first if you're having issues.*

 ## Docs
 #### New Spiderfy instance